Katie-Swinea/Spring2024-Paper-Wad-Interceptor/Documentation/Signoffs/Communication.md

 6. The wireless system needs to transmit the data at a high enough speed for the golf ball to be intercepted.
 [System Requirments]
    The data needs to be transmitted quickly enough for the interceptor to process the data, aim, and fire at the incoming golf ball.

+7. The wirelsess system needs to have pin connections that allow it to connect with the sensor.
+[System Requirments] The data from the sensor uses either an I2C or SPI protocol to send the recieved data to a microcontroller.
+The microcontroller that will be needs to have pin connections to support these protcols and recieve the data.